-- 1. SYLLABUS: Your copy of this syllabus is an important part of your training experience and should be brought with you to Training.
-Read it before you arrive and review it following the program along with material you received at training. - PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
+- 1. SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS).
+Your copy of this syllabus is an important part of your training experience and should be brought with you to training.
+Read it before you arrive and review it following the program along with material you received at training. - 2.
+PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
 You are responsible for all reading assignments in preparation for classroom sessions.
-Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources. - TRAVEL: Arrange your travel to and from the training site through your District or Office.
-(No reimbursement for travel expense - including per diem costs - will be approved for travel not specifically authorized in advance by the District Superintendent).
-Individuals may claim reimbursement for incidental expenses incurred as outlined in DAM 0410.6.
+Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources.
+(Pre-training assignments are listed in the "Training Attendance Requirements" section.)